 The next challenge?
 Getting their final product into the hands of consumers beyond their coaching clientele.
 Perhaps rightly, consumers tend to be skeptical of dietary supplements, as they aren't evaluated for safety and effectiveness by the Food and Drug Administration.
 So the founders had their work cut out for them.

 They started out hosting product giveaways and went hard into marketing with fitness influencers.
 Their social media community blossomed accordingly.
 Law says Instagram became his best selling tool; he could post a story about a product and it would generate thousands of purchases that same day.
 Currently, Hardbody's Instagram has over 2.9 million followers.

 But the internet hasn't always been kind to Hardbody.
 After starting to sell on Amazon, Walmart, and Target's online marketplaces, its products quickly jumped to the first page of workout supplement pages.
 Then, weeks later, fake negative reviews appeared on Hardbody's listings from what the founders assumed were competitors.
 Having to hire contractors to respond to reviews and help source buyer accounts to determine which reviews came from real customers was exhausting, says Law.
 Then came the drama involved with successfully removing the fake reviews.

 "When you get to the top, many people will try to knock you off," Law says.
 His advice to other founders facing similar hurdles?
 Assemble a knowledgeable team focused on the marketplaces you want to serve.
 Having the right support will put your mind at ease, so you can build the company versus sweating the small stuff, he says.

-That's not to say Payne is taking it easy.
+That's not to say the Paynes are taking it easy.
 Hardbody just released a new slate of energy drinks in August to a waiting list of more than 100,000 customers.
-Payne adds that Hardbody is on track to generate $75 million in annual revenue this year.
+Law adds that Hardbody is on track to generate $75 million in annual revenue this year.
 "We've been risk-takers and we're not afraid of failing," Patricia says.
 "We are optimistic."